MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-data-culture.md

 ## Next steps

-In the [next article in this series](powerbi-adoption-roadmap-executive-sponsorship.md), learn more about the importance of an executive sponsor.
+In the [next article](powerbi-adoption-roadmap-executive-sponsorship.md) in the Power BI adoption roadmap series, learn more about the importance of an executive sponsor.